Electronic Gadgets

 If your kitchen instincts are extinct and you've never "whipped something up" in your life, you may be interested in this smart kitchen utensil for newbie cooks.

 The fax machine, a cornerstone of modern business, has a long and interesting history of development.
-Learn more about fax machines in this article.
+But when was it first invented?

 By Tim Crosby